Street children in India: Abuse

 Street children in India are frequently exposed to abuse and extortion.
 According to UNICEF, violence against children in India includes neglect, emotional abuse, sexual abuse, and exploitation.
 The rate of child abuse increased to nearly 8000 in 2007.
-An Indian government study in 2007 stated that two out of every three children in India were physically abused and that 50% of the nearly 12,000 studied children testified one or more forms of sexual abuse.
+An Indian government study in 2007 stated that two out of every three children in India were physically abused and that 50% of the nearly 12,000 studied children testified to one or more forms of sexual abuse.
 This increase is probably due to increased awareness and reporting of abuse.
 Other studies include that 7,200 children, including infants, are raped every year in India, and the government refuses to comment on these serial child abuses that continue.
 Many child activists believe that cases go unreported.

 Because they have no social status and no adults to protect them, street children identify being physically threatened and intimidated by adults as the one factor that contributes most to the misery of living on the streets.
 The primary cause for this treatment is the views that the police and general public hold toward them: most scorn them and react to them with hostility.

 Abuse by the Indian police is often reported by street children.
 Many street children have reported that police will beat them in order to coerce them into giving them a "cut" for working in certain areas.
 Police often arrest street children under the Vagrancy Act, and, having no formal way to appeal their arrest, the children must bribe or work at the police station until their "debt" has been paid.
-Under a government-sponsored programme called "Operation Beggar," street children in Bombay were rounded up and given into what was essentially indebted servitude.
+Under a government-sponsored programme called "Operation Beggar", street children in Bombay were rounded up and given into what was essentially indebted servitude.

 Many factors contribute to the police abuse of street children, including the police perceptions of the children, widespread corruption, a culture of police violence, the inadequacy and non-implementation of legal safeguards, and the level of impunity that the police enjoy.
 Though the Juvenile Justice Act, which applies to all the states and Union Territories in India except Jammu and Kashmir, prohibits detaining neglected or delinquent juveniles in police lock-ups or jails, it is rarely enforced.

 One study that looked at the abuse of street children in Jaipur City, India in 2009 provided new insight into the abuse that street children in India suffer by studying the types and prevalence of abuse and how these things were related to other factors.
 The street children in the study reported all five types of abuse: general abuse and neglect, health abuse, verbal abuse, physical abuse, psychological abuse, and sexual abuse.
 Verbal and psychological abuse were reported the most.
 Older children and children with higher incomes were abused more than younger children and children with lower incomes, respectively.